Does carrying a switchblade subject you to criminal liability?

 A Class A misdemeanor is certainly a significant penalty, subjecting the defendant to a maximum penalty of 9 months in jail, $10,000.00 in fines, or both.
 Prosecutors generally do not give a benefit of any doubt the individuals with criminal convictions.

-Contact Meyer Van Severen regarding your criminal charges
+Contact Van Severen Law Office regarding your criminal charges

 Certainly the new knife laws didn’t make all crimes involving knives legal.
 For example, if you stab someone with a knife, it’s likely you’ll be charged with something like substantial battery or 2nd degree recklessly endangering safety.
 If you face charges for any kind of a crime, our defense lawyers can help you.